 Temperature fluctuations can between daytime and night can also negatively impact on stand establishment.
 Soil temperature can vary diurnally by 6 °C in some soils.

-Pioneer® Seeds Australia is the leading developer and supplier of hybrid corn seeds in Australia.
-If you have any questions about planting corn seed, contact your local Pioneer® representative.
+Pioneer Seeds is the leading developer and supplier of hybrid corn seeds in Australia.
+If you have any questions about planting corn seed, contact your local Pioneer Seeds Territory Sales Manager or Farm Services Consultant.